Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-func-approx.rst

 The Function Approximation library element provides a vectorized linear approximation of a function, f(x), for a given input data, x, using a configured lookup table of slope and offset values that describe the function.
 Utility functions which create the approximation lookup tables are provided for a number of frequently used functions such as sqrt(), invsqrt(), log(), exp() and inv().
-The Function Approximation can also be provided with user-created lookup tables, provided they meet the requirements specified in the section below, :ref:`Configuring the Lookup Table <Configuring_the_Lookup_Table>`.
+The Function Approximation can also be provided with user-created lookup tables, provided they meet the requirements specified in the section below, :ref:`Configuring the Lookup Table <DSP_Configuring_the_Lookup_Table>`.

 Entry Point
 ===========